Taree

 Table Chart PROFILE FAQ

-Taree features high concentrations of lone person households, with a fairly typical median household size
+Taree features high concentrations of lone person households, with a lower-than-average median household size

-Family households account for 63.5% of all households, including 19.6% that are couples with children, 27.0% that are couples without children, and 15.6% that consist of single parents.
-Non-family households make up the remaining 36.5%, with lone person households at 33.4% and group households comprising 3.1%.
-The median household size is 2.3 people, which aligns with the average for the Rest of NSW.
+Family households account for 63.5% of all households, including 19.6% couples with children, 27.0% couples without children, and 15.6% single parent families.
+Non-family households constitute the remaining 36.5%, with lone person households at 33.4% and group households comprising 3.1% of the total.
+The median household size is 2.3 people, which is smaller than the Rest of NSW average of 2.4.

 Frequently Asked Questions - Households